FuuToru/FuuToru.github.io/_posts/2024-6-17-git-handbook.md

     alt: Git Commands Cheat Sheet
 ---

-# The Comprehensive Git Handbook for Project Management

 Git is a powerful version control system that allows teams to collaborate efficiently on software projects.
 It tracks changes, allows multiple developers to work on the same codebase simultaneously, and helps manage the history of the project.
 This post provides an in-depth look at essential Git commands and concepts, making it easier to understand and leverage Git for effective project management.

 ## Table of Contents